-The financial statements of the Company have been prepared in compliance with International Financial Reporting Standards (IFRS), as issued by the International Accounting Standards Board (IASB).
+The consolidated financial statements of the Company have been prepared in compliance with International Financial Reporting Standards (IFRS), as issued by the International Accounting Standards Board (IASB).
 Consistent accounting policies were applied in the preparation of the consolidated financial statements of the subsidiaries of the Company.

-The Company adopted the narrow scope amendments to IFRS for IFRS 11 Joint Arrangements, IAS 16 Property, Plant and Equipment, IAS 38 Intangible Assets, IAS 1 Presentation of Financial Statements, IFRS 10 Consolidated Financial Statements, IFRS 12 Disclosure of Interests in Other Entities, IAS 28 Investments in Associates and Joint Ventures and Annual Improvements 2012 - 2014 Cycle effective January 1, 2016.
-The adoption of these narrow scope amendments did not have a significant impact on the Company's financial statements.
+The Company adopted the narrow scope amendments to IFRS for IAS 7 Statement of Cash Flows, IAS 12 Income Taxes and Annual Improvements 2014 - 2016 Cycle for the amendment to IFRS 12 Disclosure of Interest in Other Entities, effective January 1, 2017.
+The adoption of these narrow scope amendments did not have a significant impact on the Company's consolidated financial statements.